 (RNFI) produces certified organic tempeh (a high protein cultured soyfood), ready-to-eat tempeh, vegan egg rolls, certified organic amazake (a fermented rice drink), and certified organic koji (a starter culture for miso, amazake, sake, and rice vinegar).
 These products are available through our own delivery service in Central Vermont, two distributors throughout New England, and via mail-order through our website.
 RNFI is currently developing and testing rice milk and miso.
 Our current products are considered to be among the best in the nation.

-Rhapsody Farm is an initiative that came to fruition in 2008.
-The purpose of the farm is to see to what extent Vermonters can be self sustainable in food.
+Rhapsody Homestead/Farm is an initiative that came to fruition in 2008, but had a life since 1976 of and on at different locations.
+The purpose of the homestead/farm is to see to what extent Vermonters can be self sustainable in food.
 In 2009 we started to grow Hayayuki rice, a cold weather, short season variety from Hokkaido, Japan.
 In 2011 we established three rice paddies of 1000 square feet each, growing rice from our own seed.
 Other activities include a vegetable and berry gardens, seed saving, composting, and a 100% recyclable greenhouse.